serverpod/relic/doc/site/docs/02-reference/07-middleware.md

 Every middleware function receives an inner handler and returns a new handler that wraps the original.
 This wrapper can:

-- **Inspect requests** before passing them to the inner handler
+- **Inspect requests** before passing them to the inner handler.
-- **Modify requests** by creating new request objects
+- **Modify requests** by creating new request objects.
-- **Short-circuit processing** by returning a response without calling the inner handler
+- **Short-circuit processing** by returning a response without calling the inner handler.
-- **Transform responses** after the inner handler completes
+- **Transform responses** after the inner handler completes.
-- **Handle errors** that occur in the inner handler
+- **Handle errors** that occur in the inner handler.

-Here's a simple example of a middleware function, it outlines the signature and the basic pattern of how middleware work:
+Here's a simple example of a middleware function; it outlines the signature and the basic pattern of how middleware work:

 ```dart
 Middleware myMiddleware() {